Groove vs Missive

 Frequently Asked Questions

 Groove is best for Small teams focused on email-based customer support.
 Missive is best for Teams needing collaborative email management with basic chat features.
-Groove's standout feature is Simple, user-friendly help desk interface, while Missive offers Seamless team collaboration on email conversations.
+Groove's standout feature is Simple, user-friendly help desk interface, while Missive offers Real-time collaborative email drafting (multi-user co-editing on the same draft).

-Groove starts at From $25/seat/mo.
-Missive starts at From $24/seat/mo.
+Groove starts at From $24/seat/mo.
+Missive starts at From $14/seat/mo.
 Missive offers a free plan.
 For flat-rate pricing, consider Converge at $49/month for up to 15 agents.

 Groove does not offer a free plan.
 Missive offers a free plan.
 Both are established platforms in the customer support space.